google/clusterfuzz/docs/getting-started/prerequisites.md

 permalink: /getting-started/prerequisites/
 ---

+# Prerequisites

 - TOC
 {:toc}

 ---
 ## Requirements
-ClusterFuzz is written in Python 2.7 and Go.
+See [this]({{ base.siteurl }}/architecture/#requirements) page for requirements.

-Many features of ClusterFuzz depend on the [Google Cloud Platform](https://cloud.google.com/).
+Many features of ClusterFuzz depend on [Google Cloud Platform](https://cloud.google.com) services.
 However, it's possible to run it locally without these dependencies for testing purposes.

-### Supported platforms for fuzzing
-- Linux
-- Windows
-- macOS

-Local development is only supported on Linux.
+While ClusterFuzz runs on a number of platforms, local development is only supported on **Linux**.

 ## Getting the code
 ```bash